 There are very many lines to choose from.
 Here are some specific notes of interest.

-Even more recently, the influence of the Scandinavian shooting head lines have become ever more popular in Scotland.
-The shooting headlines come with a shorter and thicker belly with a length of shooting line.
-The shooting head fly line offers easier casting and for greater distance.
+Even more recently, the influence of the Scandinavian shooting head lines has become ever more popular in Scotland.
+The shooting headlines come with a shorter and thicker belly with a length of the shooting line.
+The shooting head fly line offers more effortless casting and greater distance.

-A sink tip line is attractive, in that one can follow the speed of traverse more easily than with a slow sinker (or intermediate).
-However, the density of the sinking tip can make casting trickier and encourages splash, as it meets the water.
-An intermediate or slow sinker fishes the fly at a similar depth, but is easier to deliver having a more uniform density.
-These sinking lines, however, have to be lifted or rolled to the surface, before they can be taken into a speycast and delivered across the water.
+A sink tip line is attractive in that one can follow the speed of traverse more quickly than with a slow sinker (or intermediate).
+However, the density of the sinking tip can make casting trickier and encourages splash as it meets the water.
+An intermediate or slow sinker fishes the fly at a similar depth but is easier to deliver, having a more uniform density.
+These sinking lines, however, have to be lifted or rolled to the surface before they can be taken into a speycast and delivered across the water.

 A variety of interchangeable sink tip lines are now available.
-These have a stiff loop to loop connection that does not allow hinging and loss of control of the tip.
-A fast or slow sinking tip can be fished on a floating line and yet the fly can be presented deeper for cold water salmon fishing.
-Interchangeable sink tips can be changed quickly and easily and bulky spare spools become redundant.
+These have a stiff loop-to-loop connection that does not allow hinging and loss of control of the tip.
+A fast or slow sinking tip can be fished on a floating line, and yet the fly can be presented deeper for cold water salmon fishing.
+Interchangeable sink tips can be easily changed quickly, and bulky spare spools become redundant.
 The running or shooting line allows long casts to be delivered with ease.